 A forum for posting and commenting on the many (and often ridiculous) novel writing advice videos found on Youtube.
 Feel free to let it rip, but be respectful.
 Nothing derogatory concerning the speakers.
 The mission here is to expose and question bad novel writing advice that does not bear up under scrutiny.
 Members of the Algonkian Critics Film Board (ACFB) include Kara Bosshardt, Richard Hacker, Joseph Hall, Elise Kipness, Michael Neff, and Audrey Woods.

 Book reviews taken to the next level for the benefit of aspiring authors.
 This includes a unique novel-development analysis of contemporary novels by Algonkian Editor Audrey Woods.
 If you're in the early or middle stages of novel writing, you'll get a lot from this.
 We cannot thank her enough and look forward to her future thoughts and manifestations.

 Best of AAC.
 A collection of ravels and unravels, combed feed, and worthwhile nuggets plucked from many sources here at AAC.
-Kara carefully selects only the best and presents them in an array certain to illuminate and entertain.
-Kara, where are you?
-Come back!
+Cara carefully selects only the best and presents them in an array certain to illuminate and entertain...
+Cara comments also.
+We can't get enough!

 Marketing our Algonkian Writer Conferences coffee brand.
 Goes perfect with Author Connect, and in so many ways.
 Crafted for writers by writers.
 A smooth, full-bodied blend of Sumatran velvet and Nicaraguan dark.
 Guaranteed to get your creative juices flowing.
 Seriously.
 It's damn good coffee, and if you don't like it we'll refund via Paypal.
 No joke.